How Many Companies Are Using AI? Latest Stats (June 2026)

 In any AI checklist for readiness assessment, pilot planning should focus on business fit, not just technical feasibility.

 AI cannot scale well when every team works differently.
 A clear operating model helps define who owns what, how decisions are made, and how AI moves from idea to deployment.
-Without this structure, progress becomes inconsistent and hard to repeat.
+Without this structure, progress becomes inconsistent and hard to repeat, which is why it is a critical component of any ai readiness assessment for enterprise environments.

 Ask: